cn205000/cn205000/README.md

 ---

 ### ⚡ About Me:
-- 💡 Enthusiastic about IT, cloud computing, and system administration.
+- 💡 Enthusiastic about IT & Pushing myself to learn as much as possible!
 - 📖 Always learning and exploring new technologies.
 - 🛠️ Looking for opportunities to grow and contribute!